 Laminate Flooring Stain Removal

-Grease Stains: Place an ice pack over the grease until it hardens.
+- Grease Stains: Place an ice pack over the grease until it hardens.
 Then use a plastic spoon or a butter knife to scrape the dried grease away.
-Once the bulk is gone a window cleanser can be sprayed on it to remove the rest of the stain.
+Once the bulk is gone a window cleaner can be sprayed on it to remove the rest of the stain.

 Regular Care Instructions for Laminate Floors